storageos/storageos.github.io/_docs/concepts/production.md

 ## Deploying compute-only nodes

-As your cluster scales, you may wish to reserve specific nodes for storage and other nodes for application workloads.
+As your cluster scales, you may wish to reserve specific nodes for storage centric applications and other nodes for compute application workloads.

 By default, StorageOS nodes both present and consume storage (`storageos.com/deployment=mixed`).
 You can specify that a node should only consume storage by setting the `storageos.com/deployment=computeonly` label.
+ A compute only node will always present data to application containers using a remote link to the node that hosts the data.

  You can specify that a node should only consume storage by setting the `storageos.com/deployment=computeonly` label on the node.
 This can be done by